-- (a) the structure is a single storey building; and - (b) the structure is firmly anchored in place to ensure that it is not affected by changing water levels; and - (c) the structure is to be wet flood-proofed to the fullest extent possible (e.g., electrical outlets 0.3 m above flood elevation); and - (d) the structure does not include any habitable space including but not limited to living accommodations, kitchen or food prep areas, bedroom, washroom, hot tub, whirlpool, sauna, fireplace; and - (e) the structure is not to be serviced by natural gas, propane, oil, other similar types of fuel or potable water and sanitary. - (f) the structure is located within an area that was previously disturbed or developed and the ecological function of the vegetation protection zone be maintained (e.g., no alteration to naturally vegetated shorelines).
-If no previously disturbed area of the shoreline exists, the development will need to be supported through the submission of Natural Heritage Evaluation to the satisfaction of the Authority.
+(a) the structure is firmly anchored in place to ensure that it is not affected by changing water levels; and

-- (g) the structure does not impede the natural flow of water along the shoreline.
-Coastal Engineering Reports will be required if there is potential for an impact to the flow of water and/or natural hazards; and - (h) the applicant/landowner registers a Restrictive Covenant under the Conservation Land Act acknowledging that the structure could be damaged by flooding and/or ice and floating debris and agrees to hold the Authority safe hold harmless and to remove or repair the structure should it be significantly damaged or destroyed. - (i) the location of the structure is within the projected lot lines; and - (j) the structure shall not be permitted to include excavated and/or dredged wet boat slips.
+- (b) the structure is wet flood-proofed to the fullest extent possible (e.g., electrical outlets 0.3 m above flood elevation); and - (c) the structure does not include any habitable space including but not limited to living accommodations, kitchen or food prep areas, bedroom, washroom, hot tub, whirlpool, sauna, fireplace; and - (d) the structure is not to be serviced by natural gas, propane, oil, other similar types of fuel or potable water and sanitary; and - (e) the structure is located within an area that was previously disturbed or developed and the ecological function of the vegetation protection zone be maintained (e.g., no alteration to naturally vegetated shorelines).
+If no previously disturbed area of the shoreline exists, the development will need to be supported through the submission of Natural Heritage Evaluation to the satisfaction of the Authority. - (f) the structure does not impede the natural flow of water along the shoreline.
+Coastal Engineering Reports will be required if there is potential for an impact to the flow of water and/or natural hazards; and - (g) the applicant/landowner registers a Restrictive Covenant under the Conservation Land Act acknowledging that the structure could be damaged by flooding and/or ice and floating debris and agrees to hold the Authority safe hold harmless and to remove or repair the structure should it be significantly damaged or destroyed; and - (h) the location of the structure is within the projected lot lines; and - (i) sheet pile shoring is utilized for structures within the bank of the shoreline, to minimize the disturbance of the shoreline and reduce the risk of erosion; and - (j) Coastal Engineering be provided where there is high risk of damages associated with monetary investments; and - (k) the structure shall not be permitted to include excavated and/or dredged wet boat slips.